mampfes/hacs_waste_collection_schedule/doc/source/sandnes.md

 ## How to get the source arguments

-Visit the [Stavanger Kommune, Norway](https://www.hentavfall.no/rogaland/sandnes/tommekalender) page and search for your address. use the parameters for url
+Visit the [Sandnes Kommune, Norway](https://www.hentavfall.no/rogaland/sandnes/tommekalender) page and search for your address. use the parameters for url

 ## Example URL